Expressivity of Spiking Neural Networks: Proofs

-There exists a one-layer SNN $\Phi$ with output neuron $v$ and input neuron $u_1$ such that $t_v(x) = f(x)$ on $[a,b]$, where $t_v(x)$ denotes the firing time of $v$ on input $t_{u_1} = x$. \end{proposition} \begin{proof} We introduce an auxiliary input neuron with constant firing time $t_{u_2} \in \R$ and specify the parameter of $\Phi = ((W, D, \Theta))$ in the following manner (see Figure \ref{subfig:OneLayerSNN}):
+For the reverse direction, we will explicitly construct an LSNN neuron $v$ that emulates $f$ if the conditions $c_1 - c_3 = c_2$ and $c_1 \geq 2 c_3$ are fulfilled.
+We introduce an auxiliary input neuron with constant firing time $t_{u_2} \in \R$ and specify the parameter of $\Phi = ((W, D, \Theta))$ in the following manner (see Figure \ref{subfig:OneLayerSNN}):

 where $\theta,d_1,d_2 >0$ are to be specified.
 Note that either $u_2$ or $u_1$ together with $u_2$ can trigger a spike in $v$ since $w_{u_1 v} < 0$.
-Therefore, applying \eqref{eqn:firing_time} yields that $u_2$ triggers a spike in $v$ under the following circumstances:
+Therefore, applying \eqref{eqn:firing_time_specific} yields that $u_2$ triggers a spike in $v$ under the following circumstances:

 Hence, this case only arises when